subinabid/blog/_posts/2019-07-02-badminton.md

 ### Update - Jan 2021
 Tried Li-Ning No7 Strings on both the rackets - V7DG & A69L.
-No7 is thicker than anything i have used before.
+No7 is thicker than anything I have used before.
 Retains tension for longer period, but broke sooner than I expected.
 Defenitely heavy on the wrist
 Moved to BG65

+### Update  - 28/03/2021
+I broke my Arcsaber 69 lite today.
+Tbh, I should not have hit it on the floor.
+Totally my mistake.